valentin-source/Waves/README.md

 If you get hit by one of the other Spheres, the game stops.
 The game can be restarted by pressing "r".
 Red Spheres have constant acceleration -> Need to accelerate/ decelerate but have high maximum speeds.
 Yellow Spheres have a constant speed but relatively low maximum speed.
+Walls currently do not affect the player or the enemy and are simply a visual element for the Background

 ## how to run
 See  [Documentation.md](Documentation.md)